UN-SPIDER: Organization and structure

 The UN-SPIDER Bonn office was established in October 2007 with the support of the German Federal Ministry of Economics and Technology (BMWi) and the German Aerospace Center (DLR).
-The UN-SPIDER Bonn office is responsible for UN-SPIDER's knowledge management.
+The UN-SPIDER Bonn Office is tasked with providing technical advisory support to Member States in Africa and overseeing UN-SPIDER’s knowledge management functions.
 The goal is to make sure that all relevant information is easily accessible and disseminated to all stakeholders in the areas of disaster management and emergency and humanitarian response.
-This is done mainly via UN-SPIDER's Knowledge Portal, which is managed by the Bonn staff.
-The Bonn office is also dealing with technical advisory support in Latin America and the Caribbean.
+This is done mainly via UN-SPIDER's Knowledge Portal, which is managed by the Bonn Office staff.
+The Bonn office has also provided technical advisory support in Latin America and the Caribbean.

 The Beijing office opened on November 9, 2010, and is supported by the government of the People's Republic of China.
 The Beijing office is mainly deals with technical advisory support in the Asia and Pacific region and the coordination of UN-SPIDER's network of national focal points.